 However, the direct and indirect impacts of FADs on marine coastal habitats in Seychelles have been poorly documented (Balderson and Martin, 2015; Davies et al., 2017; Maufroy et al., 2017; Zudaire et al., 2018).
-In line with this and following the work carried out by ICS over the past 10 years, where was confirmed 'beached' FADs impacting on corals (39% of all FADs found impacting on coral reef habitats) (Balderson and Martin, 2015), the first FAD-Watch Programme was developed in 2016 to prevent and mitigate FAD beaching in the Seychelles (Zudaire et al., 2018).
+In line with this and following the work carried out by Island Conservation Society (ICS) over the past 10 years, where was confirmed 'beached' FADs impacting on corals (39% of all FADs found impacting on coral reef habitats) (Balderson and Martin, 2015), the first FAD-Watch Programme was developed in 2016 to prevent and mitigate FAD beaching in the Seychelles (Zudaire et al., 2018).
 Despite the success of this first multi-sectorial initiative, further efforts need to be done to develop protocols for FAD monitoring and recovery before they beach and thus to be implemented in other countries around.
 Similarly, further field trials are required to refine the work of the FAD Watch Program and advance in the prevention and mitigation of FAD beaching.
-As such, the evolution of the FAD use and the strengths and weaknesses of the FADWATCH pilot program are reviewed to propose actions or aspects to be considered for extending the program.
+As such, the evolution of the FAD use and the strengths and weaknesses of the FAD-Watch pilot program need to be reviewed to propose actions or aspects to be considered for extending the program.
+Thus, it is necessary to keep working in order to build on the methodology and work of the FAD-Watch Programme to prevent and mitigate FAD beaching around Indian Ocean.

-2.Objective
+2. OBJECTIVE

-This document is done in support of the IOTC-Support to the IOTC Scientific Committee program of Work- strengthening the precautionary approach (GCP/GLO/953/EC), which seeks to evaluate the feasibility of extending the FAD watch program The Services will contribute to Strategic Objective 2 and Output 20401.

-This document give respond to the objective 2 (Task 1) of the project "Close kin feasibility studies, FAD Beaching prevention and Working Party meeting hosting", reviewing of the strengths and weaknesses of the FADWATCH pilot program to monitor and mitigate the impacts of FAD beaching on sensitive ecosystems in order to detect needs and define a roadmap for next initiatives.
+This document was prepared in support of the IOTC-Support to the IOTC Scientific Committee program of Work- strengthening the precautionary approach (GCP/GLO/953/EC).
+It summarized the work carried out to accomplish Task 1-4 of the Objective 2 of the project entitle "Close kin feasibility studies, FAD Beaching prevention and Working Party meeting hosting", in order to detect needs and define a roadmap for next initiatives.